Iraq tightens oilfield security in south

 Basra, the main city in the far south at the edge of the Gulf, has enormous strategic importance as the hub for oil exports accounting for over 95 percent of government revenue.

-Hassan denied rumours that foreign oil workers were being evacuated from Basra and said work is going on smoothly at oilfields around the city.
+Hassan denied rumors that foreign oil workers were being evacuated from Basra and said work is going on smoothly at oilfields around the city.

 Officials from the state-run South Oil Co.
 (SOC) also said operations in the southern oilfields are normal and none of the foreign companies have informed them of any evacuation plans.